PacoteJS/pacote/packages/ffetch/README.md

 [non-ok](https://developer.mozilla.org/en-US/docs/Web/API/Response/ok)
 responses.

-For example, you might want to set a custom parser to handle text bodies on `5xx` class status codes and JSON content for other errors.
+For example, you mat set a custom parser to handle text bodies on `5xx` class status codes but JSON content for other errors:

 ```typescript
 import { createFetch } from '@pacote/ffetch'